avishagnevo/HybridClassification/README.md

 (ifcnet-env) (base) avishagnevo@Avishags-MBP ifcnet-models-master % python src/models/train_model.py HybridModel
 ```

-# Download and set the project data
+# Download and set the project data to put in /data directory

 Download the data for the MVCNN model you want to train and place them in the corresponding data folder:
 * [MVCNN](https://ifcnet.e3d.rwth-aachen.de/static/IFCNetCorePng.7z)